ambpro/Kata-Tennis/README.md

 1. Clone the project by following the setup instructions
 2. Open the command prompt / terminal from project repository
-3. Move to the project directory `cd katatennis`
+3. Move to the project sub-directory `cd katatennis`
 3. Run `mvn clean test`

 ### Run from IDE